nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Embedding a single attribute

- * Extend `completeForm` to take embedded attributes into account.
-    * If there are embedded and non-embedded attributes with the same key, form list values the same way you would with multiple non-embedded attributes with the same key.
-    * It will need to use `decodeIdentifier` to translate the group attribute key into an expression attribute key.

 ## Unembedding a single attribute

  * Write a method that expands an embedded attribute back into the document.